 How To Make a Full HSA Contribution If You Sign Up Mid-Year

-If you gain HSA eligibility and open an HSA mid-year, you might think your only contribution option that year is to prorate the annual contribution limit by how many months you were eligible.
+If you gain HSA eligibility mid-year, you might think your only contribution option that year is to prorate the HSA annual contribution limit by how many months you were eligible.
 However, you’re also allowed to make a full annual HSA contribution by taking advantage of the last-month rule.

 The last-month rule means that if you are an HSA-eligible individual on the first day of the last month of your tax year (December 1 for most taxpayers), you are considered an eligible individual for the entire year.
-This means that if you became HSA-eligible on December 1, you could contribute up to that year’s annual contribution limit, even though you were only HSA-eligible for one month.
+This means that if you became HSA-eligible on December 1, you could contribute up to that year’s annual contribution limit.

-However, if you use the last-month rule to make a full contribution, you must remain eligible until Dec.
+However, if you use the last-month rule to make a full contribution, you must remain HSA-eligible during that month, as well as the following 12 months.
+So if you became HSA-eligible on Dec.
+1 and made a full contribution, you would need to remain HSA-eligible until Dec.
 31 of the following year (that time frame is called a testing period).
 If you lose HSA-eligibility during the testing period (for reasons other than death or becoming disabled) you’ll have to include the contribution amount that was only possible through the last-month rule as taxable income.
 You’ll also have to pay an additional 10% penalty on that contribution amount.

-Here’s an example: if you became HSA-eligible on December 1, 2018 and had family coverage, you could use the last-month rule to contribute a full $6,900 to your HSA.
-However, if you lost eligibility before the end of 2019, you’ll need to calculate the amount of income that only was possible through the last-month rule (see the next paragraph).
+Here’s an example: if you became HSA-eligible on December 1, 2021 and had family coverage, you could use the last-month rule to contribute a full $7,200 to your HSA (plus an extra $1,000 if you’re 55 or older).
+However, if you lost eligibility before the end of 2022, you’ll need to calculate the amount of income that only was possible through the last-month rule (see the next paragraph).

-Here’s how to do this: Divide your contribution limit ($6,900) by 12 to find the monthly contribution limit ($575).
-Multiply that number by the number of months in the year you were HSA-eligible (in the example above, there was only 1 (December’s) month of eligibility, so $575 x 1 = $575).
+Here’s how to do this: Divide your contribution limit ($7,200) by 12 to find the monthly contribution limit ($600).
+You’d add your catch-up contribution to your contribution limit if you made one.
+Then, multiply that number by the number of months in the year you were HSA-eligible (in the example above, there was only 1 (December’s) month of eligibility, so $600 x 1 = $600).

 If you’re confident you’ll be HSA-eligible for the next year, the last-month rule is a great way to squeeze more dollars into your account, where you can use them to pay for current medical expenses or invest them for long-term growth.